 An indoorcan range in price from $20 up to hundreds -- and it can come with wildly varying features and capabilities.
 Some devices are better suited to checking on , and others will be best for monitoring your home while you're out of town.
 Like other home security options, such as and , you can opt for specialty features like panning and tilting capabilities, , motion detection, free cloud storage, two-way audio and person alerts.
 These can be wireless cameras, indoor cameras or wired cameras with rechargeable batteries, motion sensors, temperature sensors and color night vision.

-Whether you're trying to deter burglars or just want to review footage of your cat while you're away from home, there's almost certainly an indoor home security camera that meets your needs.
+Whether you're trying to deter burglars or just want to review footage of your cat staring down a squirrel out the back door, there's almost certainly an indoor home security camera that meets your needs.
 If you're not sure where to start looking for the camera system to check your particular boxes, I've highlighted my top contenders for the best indoor security camera below to help guide your decision.

 Few security camera companies offer free cloud storage anymore (ahem, Arlo) -- and even fewer offer 10 full days of free cloud storage.
 Wyze is an exception with this indoor security camera's two weeks of free storage, which is one reason why it's my current favorite indoor cam.